papplo/evaluation-assignment/README.md

 # Frontend evaluation assignment

+## Getting started
+install dependencies with Yarn or NPM using your command line.
+You should have node installed on your machine.

+run command ```yarn start``` to display app on http://localhost:1234

+run command ```yarn test``` to show unit tests result

 ### Algorithms
 _Text_
 The first algorithm works with string.prototype.replaceAll functionality to iterate over matches returned by a regexp with a global flag.